NancyDevGit/Nxncy86/README.md

 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love learning languages.
 Sometimes they're easy to learn than programming languages and sometimes they're more difficult.

+Another thing I want to add is that I'll be updating daily this file, since I'm new to Markdown markup language.